 Because this is a condensing boiler it produces water that has to be disposed of.
 Depending on the application, it can produce up to 5 gallon per day.
 This water is slightly acidic (PH 4 to 5) and needs kept away from materials that may be affected.
 However, in a residence the condensate does not have to be neutralized as it has been shown normal wastewater adequately neutralizes it.
 Since the condensate is produced from exhaust gasses it has to be separated from the stack by a water trap.
-A simple trap neutralizer can be constructed from ABS fittings.
-In any stack other than straight out the back, a stack drain is recommended.
-This is a recent addition to the manual.
-It stems from the fact that the condensate that forms in the stack seems to be of a more concentrated nature than that formed in the condenser.
+A simple deep trap about 8 inches can be constructed from ABS fittings.
+In any stack over 3 feet above the outlet (like going out the rim joist) a stack drain is required.
+It stems from the fact that the condensate that forms in the stack seems to be of a more concentrated nature than that formed in the condenser, and the longer the stack the more the condensate.
 It is not desirable to have this material drain back into the condenser.
 The draining of the stack is accomplished by means of a condensate tee.
 See Diagram.

 Assembly of all parts should be made so as to facilitate cleaning and maintenance.
 Rubber couplings are advised.